bwplotka/bingo/README.md

 bingo: 'go get' like, simple CLI that allows automated versioning of Go package level binaries (e.g required as dev tools by your project!) built on top of Go Modules, allowing reproducible dev environments. 'bingo' allows to easily maintain a separate, nested Go Module for each binary.

-For detailed examples see: https://github.com/bwplotka/bingo
+For detailed examples and documentation see: https://github.com/bwplotka/bingo

 'bingo' supports following commands: